 If you look at two Honda Accords, identical in every way, except one is 2 years older and has 24,000 more miles on it, you will notice that the newer one is more expensive.
 The same is true with any car.
 The bankruptcy auto lenders often require newer cars with lower miles on bankruptcy auto loans, which can make it tougher to buy certain types of vehicles with an affordable price.

-If you want to buy a large SUV for $10,000-$15,000 dollars, you probably will not be using the $o down program.
+If you want to buy a large SUV for $10,000-$15,000 dollars, you probably will not be using the $0 down program.
 It is okay to buy older vehicles, but it is important to know what you are getting yourself into when looking at older vehicles.
 The biggest fear for a lender is that the car will break down and you decide to either not make payments anymore, or you simply cannot afford to make the payments to the bank and to the mechanic.
 If you have a large down payment, you are more likely to keep the vehicle because you have a vested interest.
 Additionally, if you have a large down payment and still repossess the car, the lender will be in a better position when the vehicle sells at auction than if you did a $0 down loan.

 How much down payment is necessary when buying an older car after bankruptcy?

 It all depends.
 How old is the car?
 How many miles?
 How expensive?
 Even the make and model can affect how much down payment the lender will need to put the loan together.
 There is no set amount, or percentage down payment required.

-If you still have questions after reading this long, drawn out article, it may be best to Contact Us so that we can help you with your bankruptcy auto loan.
+If you still have questions after reading this article, Contact Us so that we can help you with your bankruptcy auto loan.